AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/inter-process-communication.md

 ## Notifications

 Notifications one-way messages that are best suited to communicate lifecycle events and state changes.
 Notifications are triggered in the backend and received in the frontend.
+Each notification can carry payload that is serialized using protobuf.
+This payload will be deserialized in the frontend using the corresponding protobuf struct.

 ![file : inter\_process\_communication.plantuml](../../../../uml/output/inter\_process\_commuciate-Notifications.svg)